unstoppabledomains/dev-docs/reverse-resolution/integration-guides/resolution-service-api.md

 ## Get Reverse Record for an Address

-To get the reverse record of a wallet address, you must send a `GET` request to the `reverse` endpoint and provide the `address` parameter in your request.
+To get the reverse record of a wallet address, you must send a `GET` request to the `reverse` endpoint and provide the `wallet address` parameter in your request.
 The endpoint will return the reverse record of the wallet address and all the configured resolution records and domain metadata in a single response.

 ## Example